MichaelHu/mydocs3/docs/algorithm/quadtree.md

             else {
                 me.divideTree();

-                // This quadTree represents one node, add it to a child accordingly me.addToChildren(me);
+                // This quadTree also represents a node, add it to a child accordingly me.addToChildren(me);

                 return me.rootAdd(node);